mchobby/esp8266-upy/keypad-4x4/readme_ENG.md

 [Ce fichier existe aussi en FRANCAIS](readme.md)

-# Utiliser un clavier 16 touches à membrane (Keypad) avec PyBoard
+# Use a 16 keys membrane keypad with MicroPython PyBoard

 A membrane Keypad is made of matrix with lines and columns with the keys at the various intersections.